netsec-gg/portfolio-intelligence/README.md

 ## Disclaimer

-This software is for educational and informational purposes only.
-It does not constitute financial advice.
-Always conduct your own research before making investment decisions.
+While Portfolio Intelligence provides sophisticated investment analysis and recommendations, it should be used as a supplementary tool alongside professional financial advice.
+The system does not guarantee investment performance and all financial decisions should be made after careful consideration of your individual circumstances.